|

 Another added benefit of list-unsubscribe headers is that most mailbox providers see them in a positive light.
 Next, let’s look at how popular mailbox services treat list-unsubscribe headers.

-Gmail seems to love list-unsubscribe headers; as one of the most popular mailbox providers with a user-first approach, it makes sense.
-Gmail introduced the feature in 2014, under the name of Auto-Unsubscribe.
+Gmail loves list-unsubscribe headers; as one of the most popular mailbox providers with a user-first approach, it makes sense.

 Gmail App on Android